 I have realized that when you share your bad news with people, you put responsibility upon them.
 Some take the news pragmatically, whilst others lose sleep, and if you share the news with someone who is fragile, you are going to end up supporting them, rather than them supporting you.

-At first, I shared my bad news with only the closest of friends.
+At first, I shared my bad news with only my closest friends.
 Their insights, perspectives, and care helped me face reality and I realized it was ‘safe’ to expand the circle to about one dozen people.

 As the surgery approached, I set up a Whatsapp group so that my wife could keep my Circle of Care informed through the process and relieve me of the need to keep updating.